Last Updated on June 22, 2022 by Laura Turner

 Whether you sync to a local hard drive or upload your files to the cloud, make sure you regularly back up the contents of your devices.
 If anything ever happens to your primary computer, you will be glad you have all your notes saved and backed up somewhere else!

-While these are unique times, hopefully some of the items on this list will get you set for virtual school success.
+While these unique times are gradually becoming the new “normal” in some ways, hopefully some of the items on this list will get you set for virtual school success.